 Ezoic reaches publishers in two ways.

-- Access Now: This monetization program is designed for small publishers with fewer than 10,000 monthly visitors.
+- Access Now: Designed for small publishers with less than 10,000 visitors.

 - Levels program: This strategy is for publishers with over 10,000 monthly visitors.
 In addition, it has five levels based on traffic.

-For small, medium, or large publishers, Ezoic is a fine monetization option.
 They have a lot of helpful features, including header bidding, personalized ads, and data analysis, but a lot of the other stuff is unnecessary.
-They’re an AdSense partner, so publishers can connect AdSense accounts to Ezoic.
-Despite this, I’m not thrilled with Ezoic because they display many ads and utilize glitchy tools.

 3. Journey by Mediavine

 To get started with Journey, you need to install Grow by Mediavine and run it for at least 30 days.
-If you’re ready to display ads, they’ll inform you.
+They’ll let you know if your site is ready for monetization.

 - You will have fewer controls and limited choices regarding ad placement.